powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 (param-lf-ac-dc-network)=
 ### acDcNetwork

-Defines if the loadflow uses DC detailed equipment and computes an AC DC loadflow
+Defines if the loadflow uses DC detailed equipment and computes an AC DC loadflow.

 If `true`, the network supports DC detailed equipments, and the loadflow is computed on the whole connected network, AC and DC sides in the same Jacobian matrix.
 Currently, the network shall contain only one synchronous component, but the number of